sniper-monkey/unoriginal-adblocker/README.md

 bruh
 it has bugs
-#convert json 2 to v3
+i need to convert json 2 to v3